anjishnu/ask-alexa-twitter/README.md

       "consumer_secret" : "<INSERT_TWITTER_CONSUMER_SECRET_HERE>"
     }

 Once ask-alexa-twitter has these keys, it can get access to Twitter's APIs for account authentication and, once you log in, post messages on your behalf.
+The high level logic to post things to twitter is in voice_handlers.py and the http level authentication and user account caching are implemented in lib/twitter_utils.py.

 # ask-alexa-pykit
 Super simple Python starter code for developing apps for the Amazon Echo's  SDK - ASK:  Alexa Skills Kit.